meta-introspector/mcp-attr/README.md

 Adding documentation comments to methods and arguments sends this information to the MCP client, allowing the AI to understand their meaning.

+You can also specify descriptions using the `description` attribute parameter.
+When both documentation comments and description attributes are specified, the description attribute takes precedence.

 ```rust
 use mcp_attr::server::{mcp_server, McpServer};
 use mcp_attr::Result;